 Enterprise architecture artefacts are high-level descriptions or models that describe how the council information technology architecture as a whole operates and interacts with others, what applications it uses to do this and how those applications function.
 These documents can be used to assist in making future decisions about ICT and information management within the organisation.

-Our first step was to consult with key stakeholders at CBC to understand their main business issues, challenges and goals.
+Our first step was to consult with key stakeholders at the city to understand their main business issues, challenges, and goals.

 We advised that the project should start with a focus on applications architecture.
 This allowed us to immediately identify opportunities for improvement and provide a starting point for expansion into infrastructure architecture and technology.